lzh-mb-mod/RTSCamera/README.md

   The main config is saved in files `RTSCameraConfig.xml` and `CommandSystemConfig.xml`.

   The hot key config is saved in file `RTSCameraGameKeyConfig.xml` and `CommandSystemGameKeyConfig.xml`.

+  The hot key that opens the menu is saved in file `(user directory)\Documents\Mount and Blade II Bannerlord\Configs\MissionLibrary\GeneralGameKeyConfig.xml`.

   You can modify them manually, but if you edit them incorrectly or remove them, the configuration will be reset to default.